 Peter Fonagy, OBE, FMedSci, FBA, PhD, Professor of Contemporary Psychoanalysis and Developmental Science, UCL; Chief Executive, Anna Freud National Centre for Children and Families, London –

 ‘There are few innovative concepts in psychoanalysis these days.
 The active, mostly unconscious intrapersonal or social imposition of silence, preventing giving voice to experience, charts a fresh and essential course through clinical and societal experience.
-As psychoanalysts we know that “words matter” but are perhaps less troubled than we should be by the causes, manifestations, mechanisms and treatment of individuals who are deprived of or deprive themselves of hearing ideas spoken.
-This fascinating book explores in a fascinating multifaceted way perhaps the most fundamental of psychoanalytic ideas – why is the expression of experience in words so close to the core of what is uniquely human, and what happens when forces combine to prevent full manifestation of experience.
-The editors brought together some of the most sophisticated writers in our discipline to re-explore core psychoanalytic ideas through this innovative lens.
-The result is an outstanding highly original and immensely valuable collection of perspectives on what may be one of the most important idea in contemporary psychoanalysis.
+This fascinating book explores in a multifaceted way perhaps the most fundamental of psychoanalytic ideas – why is the expression of experience in words so close to the core of what is uniquely human, and what happens when forces combine to prevent full manifestation of experience?
+The editors bring together some of the most sophisticated writers in our discipline to re-explore core psychoanalytic ideas through this innovative lens.
+The result is an outstanding, highly original, and immensely valuable collection of perspectives on what may be one of the most important ideas in contemporary psychoanalysis.
 A major book that is likely to become a classic contribution.’

 Tilmann Habermas, Professor of Psychoanalysis, Goethe-Universität Frankfurt Am Main, Germany –